Tooting (constituency): Political history

-As in the other two constituencies located in the London Borough of Wandsworth, voters have in part supported the Conservatives at local level; however, the southern area has strong enough Labour support to have consistently returned at least seven Labour councillors since 1992.
+As in the other two constituencies located in the London Borough of Wandsworth, voters historically have in part supported the Conservatives at the local level; however, the southern area has strong enough Labour support to have consistently returned at least seven Labour councillors since 1992.
+As of January 2026, only one ward wholly within the constituency - Wandsworth Common - elected any Conservative councillors.
+The two wards that are partially within Tooting - Balham and Wandsworth Town - are split wards with both Labour and Conservative councillors.
+Following the 2026 local elections, the Conservatives gained a seat in both Wandle (covering Earlsfield) and Trinity (covering parts of Tooting Bec and Balham) wards, while the Greens came within fifty votes of winning their first ever seat on Wandsworth Council, in Tooting Broadway ward.

 Prominent frontbenchers

 Sadiq Khan, a solicitor by profession, was the Minister of State for Transport and Minister of State for Communities in the government of Gordon Brown.
 In opposition after 2010, he became the Shadow Secretary of State for Justice and Lord Chancellor.
 He was the Labour Party's candidate in the 2016 London mayoral election, and was subsequently elected as Mayor of London.
 Following his election, Khan announced his intention to resign as MP for Tooting, and on 9 May 2016 he was appointed to the ancient office of Crown Steward and Bailiff of The Three Chiltern Hundreds, triggering a by-election.

 Constituency profile

 The modern Tooting constituency is a simplified name, as it contains much of Balham, Wandsworth Common and Earlsfield, yet the southernmost parts of the area that self-identifies as Tooting are actually in the London Borough of Merton and so in the Mitcham and Morden seat.

 Transport links to Central London are good, and the population has expanded steadily due to the area's popularity with commuters looking for affordable property.

 Unemployment benefit claimants and registered jobseekers, in November 2012 were lower than the national average of 3.8%, at 3.2% of the population based on a statistical compilation by The Guardian.